JuliaCI/LocalCoverage.jl/README.md

 sudo apt install lcov
 ```

 Note that the code in this package assumes a reasonably recent `lcov` version when calling `genhtml`, ideally `1.13`, but `1.12` should work too.
 This is not checked.
+See the discussion of [issue #1](https://github.com/tpapp/LocalCoverage.jl/issues/1) for a workaround.

 ## Usage